Starting Science From God

 The sub-sub-degrees of the ‘actual 3.3’ are clear. (see Section 5.3.1 for more details)

 both given by the previous (3.2) virtual processes (see Section 5.3.2).
-It generates:
+It

 It generates:

-3.3.3 Actual selections: the final, fixed and ultimate actions.
+Actual selections: the final, fixed and ultimate

 Measurements must be an example of these.

-“Energy”, strictly, is only in the ‘actual processes'.
-It includes kinetic energy, potential energy and mass-energy.
-In spiritual and mental degrees, love & desires are analogous to energy.
+strictly, is only in the ‘actual processes'.
+It includes kinetic energy,

 Chapter 26: Evolution